Lekkie/wpos/readme.md

 Reversal - done
 Ensure call home works - done
 ensure periodic key download tsk decryption works - done
-log transaction, log reversal - done, to be tested
+log transaction, log reversal - done
-do background job to send unclosed reversal - done, to be tested
+do background job to send unclosed reversal - done
-do background job to reverse unclosed transaction
+do background job to reverse unclosed transaction  - done
 change param set up such that when new terminal, it downloads all need settings b/4 start up
 Do end of day
 put android code on github